-Fabian Grusdt, MCQST START Fellow, has received the prestigious Starting Grant from the European Research Council (ERC).
+Fabian Grusdt, one of the first MCQST START Fellows, has received the prestigious Starting Grant from the European Research Council (ERC).
 Science journalist Hubert Filser has interviewed Fabian on his passion for physics, career, and future plans.

 Fabian Grusdt: I’ve just always been passionate about this one thing, about physics.